-As a result, businesses need quality copywriters to write in order to better communicate with their audience to produce results that are beneficial to everyone involved.
+As a result, businesses need quality copywriters to write a range of materials in order to better communicate with an audience to produce results that are beneficial to everyone involved.

 So, it’s time to answer it once and for all!